mycrl/mirror/README.md

 <br/>
 <br/>

+#### 🚧 This project is under development, but the core functionality has been completed and the peripheral sample applications are currently being developed.

 Pure software screen projection is different from Miracast, AirPlay, etc., which need to rely on hardware support.
 This project was not designed to work on a wide area network, but works well in a local area network environment.

 ## Build Instructions